CodeJellee/Group_5_Project/README.md

         {
           "id": 1,
           "userId": 1,
-          "spotId": 1,
+          "stars": 5,
           "review": "This was an awesome spot!",
-          "stars": 5,
           "createdAt": "2021-11-19 20:39:36",
           "updatedAt": "2021-11-19 20:39:36" ,
           "User": {